blambeau/noe/README.md

 * Noe **should not be a runtime dependency** of the product.
 Good skeletons maintain this separation.
 As an example the default ruby skeleton is strictly independent of Noe itself.
-  Principles explained below explain why this fact is important.
+  Principles discussed below explain why this is important.

 ### Master the tools YOU use